Krakirb/Project_Repository/README.md

 **Test Case ID:** TC002

-**Test Case Name:** Authenticate succesful user login through Gmail
+**Test Case Name:** User attempts to leave a review

-**Preconditions:** User must have a verfied account, and a setup Gmail ID/Account
+**Preconditions:** User must have a verfied account, be signed in, and possess the ability to type

 **Test Steps:**
-  1: Open the Application
+  1: Open Review Page of location/hotel/other product
-  2: Head to Login Page
+  2: Inputs string of text
-  3: Select 3rd Party Authentication
+  3: User clicks send
-  4: Select "Sign in with Google"
+  4: Username and review are made public
-  5: Select Account
+  5: The system updates to process the review
-  6: Click Continue
+  6: Any changes to average rating, number of reviews, etc. are noted

-**Expected Result:** User is directed to Profile Page, and is logged in with their Gmail Account
+**Expected Result:** User's review is now public and their review has affected the product's rating

 **Priority:** High